12 Best Things to Do on the Isle of Skye

 One of the best places to visit on the Isle of Skye is the Quiraing.
 It’s part of the Trotternish Ridge, a landscape shaped millions of years ago by massive landslides and ancient volcanic lava flows.
 It’s a truly unique area combining rocky peaks, grassy plateaus, streams and cliffs, with views across the rolling hills and out towards Staffin Bay.

-Neist Point Lighthouse
+5. Neist Point Lighthouse

 Time Needed: 1 – 1.5 hours

 Visiting Neist Point, you’ll find yourself on the most westerly tip of the Isle of Skye.
 It is quite a remote location, and you’ll be driving along kilometres of single-track roads to reach it.
-There’s plenty of passing places, but if you encounter oncoming traffic you’ll need to be patient and allow extra time to reach the point.
+There are plenty of passing places, but if you encounter oncoming traffic you’ll need to be patient and allow extra time to reach the point.

 From the car park, it’s a 3 km (1.9 miles) out-and-back trail across the headland, offering views over the scenic cliffs and out to sea.
 At the end of the path, you’ll reach the Neist Point Lighthouse.